 RSAA members have access to a range of activities that enrich their understanding and appreciation of Asia.

-The RSAA awards two medals, namely the Sir Percy Sykes Memorial Medal and the Lawrence of Arabia Memorial Medal, to individuals who have distinguished themselves in their contribution to cultural relations, exploration, research or literature.
-The Society also awards its own Special Award, and administers two awards for young people: the Sir Peter Holmes Memorial Award for purposeful travel by young people aged between 18 and 25, and the JPT Award for medical students undertaking electives in Asia.
+The RSAA periodically awards two medals, the Sir Percy Sykes Memorial Medal and the Lawrence of Arabia Memorial Medal, to individuals who have distinguished themselves in their contribution to knowledge and understing of Asia.
+The Society also administers two awards for young people: the RSAA Travel Award for purposeful travel by young people aged between 21 and 28, and the JPT Award for medical students undertaking electives in Asia.